excelsiorHorizon/TypeScript_Express_Server_w_MongoDB/ReadMe.md

 # Anheuser-Busch InBev: Code challenge

+# Technology Used:

+- Node/Express
+- TypeScript
+- MonogoDB/Mongoose
+- Jest (TDD)
+- Axios

+# Project Requirements

+When approaching the design of the database, even though the type of product implied was beverage, I wanted to make sure that the Schema flexible enough to account for the possiblity of non-beverage items being added to the database.
+In src/models.ts you will see that I opted for a single table inheritance approach by creating a parent "Product" Schema, which contains universal product properties and a "Beer Product" Schema, which contains properties specific to beer.
+This gives the codebase the flexibilty to add additional child Schemas in the event that other categories of product need to be added to the database.
+Another major benefit to this approach is that you avoid wasting memory by not having to store unnecessary properties due to generic Schemas.

+Bonus:

+Both the server and database code have been written in TypeScript.
+The requested CRU endpoints have been created + the addition of an delete endpoint.
+A testing suite in Jest has been created to test the integrity of each of the CRUD endpoints.

 ## Installation

 Before running an local installation of MongoDB is necessary for the project to run.